k-leonard/k-leonard.github.io/watchlist/plan.md

 [v ] fix collection representaiton when altering filters

-[] add more filters to collection, like release date?
+[v] add more filters to collection, like release date?

 [] fix up the browse tab(e.g the filters on the side, perhaps a bit like AO3, add more filters like date perhaps?

 [] over all fix aesthetic, looks kinda mental hospitcal core right now